Holydh/BikeBinderVR/README.md

 ## For 3D rendering :
 VorpX and Reshade works well with Riders Republic BUT, you'll have to force disable Battleye anticheat for this to work.
 And I would advise against it since this could get you banned.
 But if you want to try it anyway, there's a way to play only in Zen mod offline.
-Here's a quick how to I found online :
+Here's a quick how to :
-- Use Ubisoft Connect in offline mod.
+- Set Ubisoft Connect in offline mod.
 - Disable auto Updates on Riders Republic in Ubisoft Connect (in case they patch it soon, wich could happen quickly)
 - In the game's root folder, rename "RidersRepublic_BE.exe" into "RidersRepublic_BE.exe.old"
 - Duplicate RidersRepublic.exe and rename that copy into "RidersRepublic_BE.exe"